Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

-Osmanthus heterophyllus, better known as False Holly (plus a few other name variations – see above), is a look-alike to the well-known Ilex (Holly) – a winter favourite for Christmas decorations.
-False holly has a similarly bold and spiny leaf texture as the Christmas holly.
+The Osmanthus heterophyllus, better known as False Holly, (other names include Holly Osmanthus, Holly Tea Olive, Mock Holly, Japanese False Holly, Holly Leaf Osmanthus), is a look-alike to the well-known Ilex (English Holly) – a winter favourite for Christmas decorations.
+False holly has a similarly bold and spiny leaf texture as the English holly but without the invasive and aggressive root growth.
 It is native to Japan and Taiwan.

-False holly is a sturdy, dense evergreen plant suitable for a shrub border, as hedging or screening.
-Though similar to the Christmas holly, skimmia and aucuba, the false holly is a dioecious plant.
+Though similar to the English holly, skimmia and aucuba, the false holly is a dioecious plant.
 This means a male plant is needed to pollinate the female to produce berries.
 The small fragrant white flowers are not prominent and bloom in autumn.
 The sparse purple-black fruit look like olive berries.
-False holly berries are not edible.
+False holly is generally non-toxic to humans and pets but the berries are not edible.
 False hollies do not set fruit in cultivation.
 It is mostly grown for its attractive foliage.

 Some have called the false holly, ‘fake holly’.
 While it has similar attributes as the true holly, using the word ‘fake’ implies it is inferior.
 Nothing is further from the truth.
 False holly is an attractive, elegant, easy care and non invasive shrub that never fails to impressive, especially the Osmanthus heterophyllus ‘Goshiki’.
 See below for recommended false holly varieties.